 - Parmesan Roasted Potatoes - skip the cheddar cheese and use Parmesan instead.

-- Refrigerator: store any leftover Garlic Herb Cheesy Potatoes in an airtight container in the fridge for up to 4 days.
+- Refrigerator: store any leftover cheesy red potatoes in an airtight container in the fridge for up to 4 days.

 - Freezer: if you have a lot of leftovers, you can transfer to an airtight container and store frozen for up to 2 months.
 Thaw in the fridge overnight before reheating the next day.